 - Our TeamThe founder of Phoenix Nursery, the late Louise Gray (also known as Sister Gray) was an Industrial Nurse who initially worked at a factory.
 Her love for caring for children led her to establish Phoenix Nursery following the closure of the factory and its nursery where she worked.
 To symbolise her undying love for child care in the community she named our nursery Phoenix signifying the rise of this nursery from the ashes of the closed factory nursery.
 Phoenix Nursery has continued with this strong family trait of love for caring for the children as demonstrated by the commitment of Louise’s daughter, Claire, the current manager and the dedication of Luisa, her grand daughter and current Deputy manager.

 At Phoenix Nursery we are friendly, qualified, and passionate in our vocation to work with children and provide them with a fun, safe and stimulating environment to foster a love of learning.
-Our team draws on a wealth of experience and we benefit from one Early Years Practitioner currently studying towards and three Early Years Practitioners who hold a BA degree in Education and Early Years ensuring your child receives the best possible start in life.
+Our team draws on a wealth of experience and we benefit from four Early Years Practitioners who hold a BA degree in Education and Early Years ensuring your child receives the best possible start in life.
 In addition our Deputy Manager, Luisa, has obtained her Early Years Professional Status and completed an NVQ in Speech and Language support for under 5’s.

 STAFF PROFILEClaire Erzingher